stubz151/analytics-accelerator-s3/README.md

 ## Contributions

 We welcome contributions to Analytics Accelerator Library for Amazon S3!
-Please see the [contributing guidelines](doc/CONTRIBUTING.md) for more information on how to report bugs, build from source code, or submit pull requests.
+See the [contributing guidelines](doc/CONTRIBUTING.md) for more information on how to report bugs, build from source code, or submit pull requests.

 ## Security

 If you discover a potential security issue in this project we ask that you notify Amazon Web Services (AWS) Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public GitHub issue.
+Do **not** create a public GitHub issue.

 ## License